 Depending on your business and your goals some channels work better than others.
 To answer those questions, you can leverage industry data.
 You can even learn from what your competition is doing.
 Once you glean outside information, the best approach is to perform small-scale testing before committing bigger budgets and scaling big.

 Now your turn:

 How is your restaurant marketing mix looking?
-Is there any other channels that your are using in your marketing mix?
+Are there any other channels that you are using in your marketing mix?
 Let us know in the comments section below.